 At that time, the Dutch economy increased its income from natural gas exports.
 This resulted in a significant appreciation of its currency due to a massive influx of capital into this sector.

-Dutch Disease causes
+Dutch Disease explained

 Dutch Disease is generally associated with countries whose economies are heavily dependent on exports of natural resources.
 For example, Indonesia.